 Back in 2012 the Digital Chocolate Barcelona members Paco, Elias and Alex started to work on different prototypes during their free time.
 One of them became really popular: Rawal Rumble, a cyberpunk beat’em up inspired by a mock-up drawn by Alex, who created this post apocalyptic Universe when he was a child, inspired by contemporary games, movies, comics, anime and his hometown.

-Years later, Alex leaves Ubisoft and became an indie to work full time at Anarkade to turn personal projects such as Ancient Laie: Illegal Sellers or Rawal Rumble into commercial games, with the idea to cover arcade related unserved niches with small titles born from the collaboration of local artists (most of them from Barcelona) with very different backgrounds: from experienced gamedevs to non game-related musicians, illustrators, animators, video artists, graffitists, graphical designers, portrait painters, poets and more.
+Some time later, Alex leaves Ubisoft and became an indie to work full time at Anarkade to turn personal projects such as Ancient Laie: Illegal Sellers or Rawal Rumble into commercial games, with the idea to cover arcade related unserved niches with small titles born from the collaboration of local artists (most of them from Barcelona) with very different backgrounds: from experienced gamedevs to non game-related musicians, illustrators, animators, video artists, graffitists, graphical designers, portrait painters, poets and more.

 Gabriel Garrido joined us in Summer 2017 as sound composer and sound designer to create some Rawal Rumble tracks and sound effects during vacations, taking a break from his work at Etherborn, the 4 Headed Monkey Band or directing the Master in Music Composition and Sound Design for Videogames at Microfusa.